 The disadvantages of a job shop perhaps appear daunting.
 Even though you can run the risk of encountering these types of issues, there are ways in which you can avoid these.

-How you decide to monitor your businesses progress is down to you.
-Though you should be aware of the responsibilities that will fall to you as an owner or manager.
+How you decide to monitor your business’s progress is down to you.
+Though you should be aware of the responsibilities that will fall on you as an owner or manager.
 Responsibilities, which will help you in eluding any of the disadvantages mentioned.

 One of the major disadvantages of running a job shop is the long lead time.
 However, if you take the time to calculate your manufacturing lead time, you can avoid keeping your customers waiting and keep them happy.

 Your production scheduling needs to be on point!
-Not only should it be pitch perfect, but it should also be dynamic too.
-Your schedule needs to fully utilize your resources, in a workshop which has already been designed to maximize efficiency.
+Not only should it be pitch-perfect, but it should also be dynamic too.
+Your schedule needs to fully utilize your resources, in a workshop that has already been designed to maximize efficiency.

 One way of achieving a smooth production schedule is by managing your job shop manufacturing layout.
-Your shop floors workstations and inventory should be positioned in places for convenience.
+Your shop floor workstations and inventory should be positioned in places for convenience.

-Items which have a low turn around and make up for most of your orders
+Items that have a low turnaround and make up for most of your orders

-Products which come through regularly as runners but not at a similar frequency.
+Products that come through regularly as runners but not at a similar frequency.

-Products which aren’t ordered as much as runners or repeaters.
+Products that aren’t ordered as much as runners or repeaters.

-Arranging your workshop with the complexity of your orders in consideration means you can prioritize orders as soon as they come in.
-Runners first, repeaters second and strangers last.
+Arranging your workshop with the complexity of your orders into consideration means you can prioritize orders as soon as they come in.
+Runners first, repeaters second, and strangers last.

 This approach can help you avoid cluttering your shop floor and to minimize your backlog.